 Forms with appropriate materials and workmanship can produce adequately damp proof structures by using a layer of water resisting concrete, a minimum of 150mm above external ground level, in accordance with Type B structures defined in BS 8102^[11].
-Alternatively install a dpc, e.g. brush applied liquid membrane.
-The external detail must be such that protection is provided up to a minimum of 150mm above the external ground level.
-The system also permits the easy incorporation of an NSAI Agrément approved radon membrane where required, and also a sump and gas handling system.
-For Amvic ICF foundation walls, the DPC may also be formed as shown in Figure 2.
-The minimum standard concrete specification, as outlined in Section 2.1.2, is also application for the foundation walls.
+Alternatively install a DPC, e.g. brush applied liquid membrane.
+The external detail must be such that protection is provided up to a minimum of 150mm above the external ground level (see Figure 2) The system also permits the easy incorporation of an NSAI Agrément approved radon membrane where required, and also a sump and gas handling system.